-Constant Pass Plus - \$2,762 per semester
+Carte Blanche - \$2,785 per semester

 Designed to accommodate hungry students with busy schedules, this meal plan gives you the flexibility to eat a meal any time that Marketplace is open without regard for specific meal periods.
 You can enjoy pizza, burgers, salads, MTO Deli, and Hometown favorites as often as you like.
 You can also stop in for a beverage or dessert.
-The Constant Pass also allows you to treat someone to a meal in Marketplace up to 2 times per semester.
-If you'd like to try something different, \$150 flex dollars are included to spend at Connerton's, Leo's on Mane, or Susquehanna Room.
+The Carte Blanche plan also allows you to treat someone to a meal in Marketplace up to 4 times per semester.
+If you'd like to try a different campus restaurant, \$200 of flex dollars are included to spend at Connerton's, Leo's on Mane, or Susquehanna Room.